mullerhai/storch/README.md

+# AI Infra 3.0:  Build Powerful AI Infrastructure for Scala 3
-# STorch - GPU Accelerated Deep Learning for Scala 3
+# STorch AI - GPU Accelerated Distributeed Deep Learning && LLM && RL for Scala 3

-STorch is a Scala library for fast tensor computations and deep learning, same as PyTorch.
+## STorch is a Scala library for fast tensor computations and deep learning, same as PyTorch.

-Like PyTorch, STorch provides
+### Like PyTorch, STorch provides
 * Both Compile from Cpp LibTorch, STorch has Same Equal Position with Pytorch
 * A NumPy like API for working with tensors
 * GPU support [Future will support HuaWei CANN NPU]